‘It’s Not Fair! It’s Not Fair!’

 An unprecedented scene unfolded at the Paris Olympics today.
-In a boxing ring two contestants were announced: a woman from Italy and a man from Algeria, competing in the same women’s event.
+In a boxing ring two contestants were announced: a woman from Italy and an opponent from Algeria who only last year failed a sex test and was barred from competing against women.

-The physical differences were clear: Angela Carini from Italy looked visibly female, standing two-and-a-half inches shorter than Algeria’s Imane Khelif, who looked recognizably male.

-After just 46 seconds of fighting and two blows to the face, Carini immediately abandoned the bout and broke down in tears, saying Non è giusto.
+After just 46 seconds of fighting and two blows to the face, Italy’s Angela Carini immediately abandoned the bout against Algeria’s Imane Khelif.
+Carini broke down in tears, saying Non è giusto.
 Non è giusto!

 Translation: “It’s not fair.
 It’s not fair!”